Sanjapinky/Ratehood/README.md

 * For the frontend, we are going to work with React to build a user-friendly interface for the application.
 React provides a powerful and flexible way to create complex UIs.

+FEATURES

+* About / Contact page
+* Menu bar
+* Search Engine
+* Review page
+* Cities page with description
+* Current location's time and weather
+* Register / Log in page
+* Map of the current city

 PROGRAMMING LANGUAGES:

 Backend: